It’s been about 7 months since I’ve entered the working world or the #worklife or what you would call ‘finally being an adult’.

 1. Don’t take the first job.

 Disclaimer: this advice will not apply to everyone!
 Sometimes, you get lucky and the first job you get fits your goals and ambition and propels you in the right direction for your intended career.
-If, on the other hand, you’ve been unlucky, you soon realised you’ve been fooled, whether by greed, by appearances, or by your own naive self.
+If, on the other hand, you’ve been unlucky, you soon realise you’ve been fooled, whether by greed, by appearances, or by your own naive self.

 Basically, what I mean is, after you are done with university, don’t rush into the first job offer.
 I know, as students, we feel pressured to get a good stable job right after our studies and reap the ‘benefits of our degree’.
 Whether you have student loans or not, it’s common to fall into the ‘take whatever you get’ trap.